 What Is the Impact of Integrating HIV with Maternal, Neonatal, and Child Health Services?

-In September 2012, UCSF will co-host a conference, called Integration for Impact, in Nairobi, Kenya, which will lay out the latest research on integrating HIV, MNCH, and reproductive health services.
+In September 2012, UCSF co-hosted a conference, called Integration for Impact, in Nairobi, Kenya, which laid out the latest research on integrating HIV, MNCH, and reproductive health services.
 To set the scene, an E2Pi Policy Brief summarizes the existing evidence on such integration, laying out research gaps and policy challenges.

 A New Scorecard to Track Global Progress on Scaling Up Diarrhea Control Tools

 In 2012 and 2013, E2PI conducted in-depth qualitative interviews with 21 child health experts, purposively sampled for their relevant academic or implementation expertise, to explore their views on (a) the value of a scorecard of global diarrhea control and (b) which indicators of successful diarrhea control should be included in such a scorecard.
 The study was published in PLOS ONE in July 2013.